oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 values for `$.document.category`.
 ]

-An issuing party might choose to set `$.document.publisher.name` in front of a value that is intended to only be used by another profile to state that the CSAF document does not use the profile associated with this value.
+An issuing party might choose to prepend its `$.document.publisher.name` to a value in `$.document.category` that would otherwise be intended to only be used by another profile, to state that the CSAF document does not use the profile associated with this value.
 In this case, the (case insensitive) string "CSAF" MUST be removed from the value.
 This SHOULD be done if the issuing party is unable or unwilling to use the value `csaf_base`, e.g.~due to legal or cooperate identity reasons.

 #quote(block: true)[
-Both values `Example Company Security Advisory` and `Example Company security_advisory` in `$.document.category` use the profile "CSAF Base".
+Both values `Example Company Security Advisory` and `Example Company security_advisory` in `$.document.category` are therefore valid categories for the profile "CSAF Base".
 This is important to prepare forward compatibility as later versions of CSAF might add new profiles.
 Therefore, the values which can be used for the profile "CSAF Base" might change.
 ]

 == Profile 2: Security Incident Response